Xilinx/inference-server/docs/troubleshooting.rst

 By default, the server logs are in ``~/.amdinfer/logs/server.log``.
 The home directory where the logs are located depend on how the server was started.
 If it is running as root, as is the case in deployment containers, the root user's home directory is in ``/root/*``.
-If it is running as the non-root user in the container, the home directory is in ``/home/amdinfer-user/*``.
+If it is running as the non-root user in the development container, the home directory is in ``/home/amdinfer-user/*``.